-We expect our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2019.
+We expect our existing cash and cash equivalents, including the net proceeds from the October 2017 offering, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2019.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, results and costs of our ongoing and planned preclinical studies and clinical trials for OBE2109, nolasiban and OBE022; - the timing and amount of milestone and royalty payments we are required to make under our license agreements; - · the extent to which we in-license or acquire other product candidates and technologies; - the number and development requirements of other product candidates that we may pursue; - · the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including drug manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - our ability to establish strategic collaborations; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims.
+- the scope, progress, results and costs of our ongoing and planned nonclinical studies and clinical trials for OBE2109, nolasiban and OBE022; - the cost and timing of ongoing and planned manufacturing activities including active pharmaceutical ingredient and drug product pharmaceutical development and clinical trial supplies production for OBE2109, nolasiban and OBE022; - the timing and amount of milestone and royalty payments we are required to make under our license agreements; - the extent to which we in-license or acquire other product candidates and technologies; - the number and development requirements of other product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including drug manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - our ability to establish strategic collaborations; and

+• the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims.

-Identifying potential product candidates and conducting preclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes many years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
+Identifying potential product candidates and conducting nonclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes many years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our revenue, if any, will be derived from sales of products that we do not expect to be commercially available for many years, if at all.